bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 # Generator notes

 # TODO: demo page
+* Allow full page treatment
+* Responsive

 * Log component
     * Takes up height of parent
     * Keeps scrolling to bottom if more than height of parent and already scrolled to bottom
     * Highlights most recent log
-* Board component
-    * Just displays board log for now.
-    * Have max x and max y?
-* Allow full page treatment
 * Demo (not game) reveals one domino at a time
+* Analytics call

 # TODO: next
 * Play